119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Repair Costs

 Be prepared for unexpected repairs.
-Even if the car appears to be in good condition, unforeseen issues arise.
+Even if the car appears to be in good condition, unforeseen issues can still arise.
 Repairing these issues could be much higher than you anticipated, especially when it comes to safety systems and electronics.

 • Replacement Parts